-Chicago, IL – The new year brings in a new era of South Asian political leadership in Illinois.
-SAAPRI shares the latest data on our local communities and opportunities for representation in upcoming municipal elections.
-On January 23rd, SAAPRI will co-host a non-partisan Multicultural and Interfaith Chicago Mayoral Forum.
+The new year brings in a new era of South Asian political leadership in Illinois.
+SAAPRI shares the latest data on our local communities and opportunities for representation in upcoming municipal elections below.

-Other opportunities for South Asians to take the polls include Chicago’s municipal elections on February 26, 2019, with run-off elections on April 2, 2019 if necessary.
+Other opportunities for South Asians to take the polls include Chicago’s municipal elections on February 26th, 2019, with run-off elections on April 2nd, 2019, if necessary.
 Constituents in Chicago will be voting for mayor, city council members, city treasurer, and city clerk.
 Current 47th Ward Alderman Ameya Pawar, the first South Asian to be elected to Chicago City Council, is among the candidates running in the city treasurer’s race.
 There are over 52,000 South Asians living in Chicago (iv).
-SAAPRI will be co-hosting a non-partisan Multicultural and Interfaith Chicago Mayoral Forum on January 23, 2019 and we invite everyone to join us.
-See the flyer below for details!

 i.
 U.S. Census Bureau, 2010 Census

 ii.
 U.S. Census Bureau, 2013-2017 American Community Survey 5-Year Estimates.
 South Asian populations in municipalities that are a part of IL 8th Congressional district: Lincolnwood (19.19%), Morton Grove (14.43%), Skokie (11.00%), and Glenview (4.16%).
 The district also includes the West Ridge neighborhood of Chicago (14.30% South Asian).